Warning

 • Yes

-The tests that exercise the Galaxy user interface and require a functional Galaxy server use Selenium to drive interaction with the Galaxy web interface.
-There are two frameworks or suites available for building tests like this and they both provide high level access to the Galaxy API like the tests above.
-The frameworks also take care of starting the Galaxy server.
+The tests that exercise the Galaxy user interface and require a functional Galaxy server use browser automation to drive interaction with the Galaxy web interface.
+These tests can be run with either Selenium or Playwright as the browser driver.
+Both provide high level access to the Galaxy API like the tests above, and the frameworks take care of starting the Galaxy server.

-The choice between these two different frameworks comes down to the answer to the following question.
+The choice between different frameworks comes down to the answer to the following question.

 Does this test require a special configuration of Galaxy?